planety/prologue/docs/session.md

 The session helps with storing users' state.

 ## Session based on signed cookie
 This session is based on signed cookie. **It is not safe**.
-You must not use it store sensitive or important information except for testing.
+You must not use it to store sensitive or important infos except for testing.

 Prologue provides `sessionMiddleware` to you.